3.0 Prohibited Conduct (General Misconduct)

 3.4.4 Using a cell phone or other electronic device in class in a manner that is disruptive to the teaching/learning environment.
 Students may be subject to permanent removal from class for violating a previous directive to refrain from using such devices.

-3.5.1 Making audible noise in a continuous or repeated manner that is (i) contrary to the faculty member’s instructions and/or is otherwise inconsistent with the educational activity or (ii) contrary to the reasonable rules of decorum for the location.
-Examples include interrupting the instructor, staff member, or other person, playing music, slamming books, or emitting a noise from a device.
+3.4.8 Making audible noise in a continuous or repeated manner that is (i) contrary to the faculty member’s or staff member’s instructions and/or is otherwise inconsistent with the educational or other activity or (ii) contrary to the reasonable rules of decorum for the location.
+Examples include interrupting an instructor, staff member, or other person; playing music in a classroom or library; slamming books; or emitting a noise from a device.

-3.5.2 Engaging in a physical activity in a continuous or repeated manner that is (i) contrary to the faculty member’s instructions and/or otherwise inconsistent with the educational activity or (ii) contrary to the reasonable rules of decorum for the location.
-Examples include walking around the classroom, throwing objects, blocking another person’s view, or using a light-emitting device.
+3.4.9 Engaging in a physical activity in a continuous or repeated manner that is (i) contrary to the faculty member’s or staff member’s instructions and/or otherwise inconsistent with the educational or other activity or (ii) contrary to the reasonable rules of decorum for the location.
+Examples include walking around the classroom during instructional time; throwing objects inside a campus building; intentionally blocking another person’s view; or using a light-emitting device.

 Prohibited acts for the purpose of initiation, admission into, affiliation with, or as a condition of continued membership in a group or organization or as part of any activity of a recognized student organization or student group includes any act that inflicts or intends to inflict physical or mental harm or discomfort or which may demean, disgrace, or degrade any person, regardless of location, intent, or consent of participant(s).
 Although hazing is related to a person’s initiation or admission into, or affiliation with, any student group or organization, a hazing charge may be upheld even without direct proof that a person’s initiation or continued membership is contingent upon participation in the activity.
 In addition to violating this Code of Conduct, hazing also is a violation of Texas law (Texas Education Code § 37.151 and 51.936).